scale-tone/food-trucks-engineering-challenge/README.md

 1. **Fork** this repo (cloning is not enough, because Static Web Apps deployment process needs write access to your GitHub repo).
 2. Clone your fork onto your local devbox.
-3. Go to [the project folder](https://github.com/scale-tone/food-trucks-engineering-challenge) and run the [deployment script](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/deploy.ps1) from there:
+3. Go to the [project root folder](https://github.com/scale-tone/food-trucks-engineering-challenge) and run the [deployment script](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/deploy.ps1) from there:
     ```
     ./deploy.ps
     ```